This post may contain affiliate links. Please see our disclosure policy.

 The simplest way to can cranberries is to put them up as whole fruits.
 Most berries can be canned in water, fruit juice or syrup, and cranberries are no exception.

-They’ll sit on our pantry shelf right beside the home canned blueberries and canned peaches, and they work just as well in homemade muffins.
+They’ll sit on our pantry shelf right beside my home canned peaches, and they work just as well in homemade muffins.

 I love using our home-canned whole cranberries in my mom’s cranberry orange bread recipe, and they work just as well as fresh or frozen fruit.